Catch Up Premium

 - Additional lesson time on core teaching.
 Reading, writing and maths teaching will require increased teaching time in order to cover missed learning.
 In order to keep a broad and balanced curriculum, some subject areas may be taught as blocked days rather than weekly lessons.

 - Particular focus on early reading and phonics.
 This is always a focus in the school and will continue to be so in order to develop children’s reading ability and vocabulary.
-We have purchased a new validated phonics scheme to be used from September 2022 with Children and EYFS/Year 1 and also with older children with specific gaps in learning.
+We have purchased a new validated phonics scheme, 'Ready, Steady, Phonics', to be used from September 2022 with Children and EYFS/Year 1 and also with older children with specific gaps in learning.

 - Assessment of learning and of basic skills to identify major gaps.
 Teachers will work to identify gaps in learning and adapt teaching accordingly.

 - Time spent on mental health, wellbeing and social skills development.
-This will be at the core of all catch up work as many children will have not been in formal school setting for a number of months.
+This will be at the core of all our work as many children continue to need support in these areas.

 - Additional support and focus on basic core skills.
 Supported by additional staffing utilising catch up premium – dependent on need as identified through ongoing assessment.